 At inception of a contract, we assess whether a contract is, or contains, a lease.
 A contract contains a lease if the contract conveys the right to control the use of an identified asset for a period of time in exchange for consideration.

 We assess whether:

-- the contract involves the use of an explicitly or implicitly identified asset: - the Company has the right to obtain substantially all of the economic benefits from the use of the asset throughout the contract - the Company has the right to direct the use of the asset
+- · the contract involves the use of an explicitly or implicitly identified - the Company has the right to obtain substantially all of the economic benefits from the use of the asset throughout the contract - term;